Esri/hub.js/docs/src/guides/concepts/catalog-collection.md

 const results = await siteCatalog.search("schools");
 ```

 In the example above, no authentication information or server information has been provided, so the system assumes the backing server is ArcGIS Online.
-It will look up the Site item based on the url passed into `.init` function, and from that, load the Catalog, applying any necessary schema upgrades.
+It will look up the Site item based on the url, and from that, load the Catalog.
 If an item id is passed in, it will simply fetch the item, and load the Catalog.
+In either case, schema upgrades are automatically applied, ensuring that the system is always operating with the latest version of the catalog structure.

 ### Searching for other Entity Types